-Dr Avril Kinsey is an award winning musician, published composer, author and lecturer.
+Dr. Avril Kinsey is an award winning musician, published composer, author and lecturer.
 She is the Founding Director of CTAMusic & Film.
 She was awarded the degree Doctor of Music from Nelson Mandela University.
 She is the first female classical guitar/composer to be awarded the creative DMus in Composition degree in South Africa.
-Here’s the informative podcast audio from the Cape Talk Radio interview celebrating her DMus Composition portfolio, and the inspirations, meanings and stories behind her music.
+The Cape Town Academy of Music (CTAM) and Film, which Avril founded in 2000, is a boutique academy specialising in music education.
+International accreditation is through Trinity College London exam work.
+CTAM & Film offers several instruments and voice, as well as theory of music, songwriting and composition classes.